opensafely/documentation/docs/ehrql-tutorial.md

 ---8<-- 'examples/src-minimal-ehrql-import-dataset.md'

-and set the population, which is all patients who were born in or before 2000:
+and set the population, which is all patients who were born in or after 2000:

 ---8<-- 'examples/src-minimal-ehrql-set-population.md'